It's officially flying ant season – experts share how to get rid of them from your home once and for all

 If you’re really suffering from flying ants in your home and the above methods haven’t worked, you might want to consider fly traps or other pest control methods as a last resort.

 Of course, fly traps work wonders when you want to know how to get rid of flies, and they work in the same way for flying ants.
-And while you could opt to buy poisonous fly traps, we’d encourage you to try and make your own natural alternatives instead.
-For example, you could make a trap using honey or hand soap.
+And while you could opt to buy poisonous fly traps or an effective fly zapper like this rotating head fly zapper, £24.99 from Amazon, we’d encourage you to try and make your own natural alternatives instead.
+For example, you could make a trap using apple cider vinegar or hand soap.

 However, if this still doesn’t work and you’re at a loose end, Daniel Steward, managing director at Shield Pest Control, has some tips.
-‘If you notice a swarm of flying ants in your home, spray pesticides can help to rid of visible ants that are flying around or resting on surfaces,’ he says.
+‘If you notice a swarm of flying ants in your home, spraying pesticides can help get rid of visible ants that are flying around or resting on surfaces,’ he says.

 ‘You can also use a vacuum to eliminate visible ants, but it is crucial to ensure that the vacuum cleaner is emptied immediately and the bag is taken outside of the house to avoid the ants finding a way back into the home.’